StanislasRigal/uppsala2/README.md

 ### Data specification

-Three datasets should be given as input for the main function 'make_dfa':
+Three datasets should be given as input for the main function `make_dfa`:

-- `data_t` contains species time-series and should be provided as a 'data.table' with species time-series in row and the first column for species names'codes and years as column names :
+- `data_t` contains species time-series and should be provided as a `data.table` with species time-series in row and the first column for species names' codes and years as column names :

 ```{r}